StackExchange/dnscontrol/docs/_providers/namecheap.md

 }
 ```

-if BaseURL is omitted, the production namecheap url is used.
+if BaseURL is omitted, the production namecheap URL is assumed.

 ## Metadata